arivictor/intentional-architecture-in-python/book/1-philosophy.md

 ## Essential Complexity vs. Accidental Complexity

 Not all complexity is equal; some of it is inherent to the problem, and some of it is self-inflicted.
-The job of architecture is to reduce accidental complexity so the team can focus on what actually matters.
+The job of architecture is to reduce accidental complexity so the team can focus on what matters.

 Essential complexity is the difficulty inherent to the domain itself.
 If you're building a tax calculation system, dealing with tax law is complex because tax law is complex.
 If you're scheduling appointments across time zones with availability constraints, that's genuinely hard.
 This complexity can't be eliminated—it's the problem you're solving.